aws-amplify/aws-sdk-ios/README.md

 ## Setup

-To get started with the AWS SDK for iOS, check out the [Developer Guide for iOS](https://aws-amplify.github.io/docs/ios/start).
-You can set up the SDK and start building a new project, or you integrate the SDK in an existing project.
-You can also run the samples to get a sense of how the SDK works.

 To use the AWS SDK for iOS, you will need the following installed on your development machine:

 * Xcode 11.0 or later